 (10.100.0.1

-ensures that no network admins or other security admins can block that port in
+administrator ensures that no network administrator or other security

-This example assumes that there are no folder-level security policies deployed.
+This example assumes that there are no folder-level firewall policies deployed.

 The configuration setup for this use case is described in the following diagram.